PIR-IDS/ble-scanner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This code will be used in order to detect anomalies and to inform our IDS about it.
+This code will be used in order to listen the advertising BLE devices with an arduino to spot potential attacker.

 ### Built With
 * [C++](https://isocpp.org/)